 Social and Community Development

-The Rural Studies Social and Community Development track is an interdisciplinary degree focusing on equipping students with the skills and abilities to create positive change in the social, economic, political, and cultural aspects of rural communities.
+This interdisciplinary track focuses on equipping students with the skills and abilities to create positive change in the social, economic, political, and cultural aspects of rural communities.
 The program emphasizes critical thinking skills, cultural understanding, and social responsibility and provides opportunities for hands-on learning and internships.
-Students are prepared to pursue a variety of career paths in community planning, nonprofits, public administration, governmental agencies, chambers of commerce, and agencies serving individuals and families or for graduate study in psychology, sociology, and human services among others.
+Students are prepared to pursue a variety of career paths in community planning, non-profits, public administration, governmental agencies, chambers of commerce, and agencies serving individuals and families or for graduate study in psychology, sociology, and human services among others.